 Incorporation of a priori information using active and inactive cells: Considerable flexibility in constructing different types of solutions is afforded by being able to have certain cells "inactive".
 This can reduce the size of the inverse problem and also be used to incorporate a priori knowledge about the model.
 Inactive cells are used in the forward modeling but they are held fixed in the inversion.
 Again, there are choices to be made regarding whether the values of the inactive cells should, or should not, affect the neighboring cells.
 Different models are obtained from the two options.

 Mesh builder: The forward modelling requires that an underlying mesh be built and evaluated.
 An updated GUI is provided to help accomplish this job.
-The validity of the mesh is evaluated by computing the apparent resistivity for a homogenous half-space.
+The validity of the mesh is evaluated by computing the apparent resistivity for a homogenous halfspace.

 Sensitivity Matrix: A cumulative sensitivity matrix is generated.
 This is insightful for survey design and also it can be used as proxy for depth of investigation.